-It does this by connecting directly to Amazon’s servers with a built-in WiFi receiver with support for both 2.4Ghz and 5Ghz networks.
-This removes the middleman of your local PC or streaming device.
+It does this by connecting directly to Amazon’s servers with a built-in Wi-Fi receiver with support for both 2.4Ghz and 5Ghz networks.
+This removes the middleman of your local PC or streaming device for inputs.
 Wired gameplay is also available with a USB-C cable, which unfortunately isn’t included in the box.

 As for the controller’s design, it closely matches the layout of the hugely popular Xbox controller.
 It features a textured grip and the standard layout: four action buttons, two offset joysticks, a d-pad, two bumpers, and two triggers.
 There are also four buttons in the center for home, action, menu, and microphone control.
 On the bottom of the controller, there’s a 3.5mm headphone jack for wired audio.

 The controller is powered by two replaceable AA batteries, which are included in the box.
 You need to use the Luna Controller mobile app to set it up, but once completed, you can switch between devices with ease.

 The Amazon Luna controller costs $69.99 on its own, or $82.98 when bundled with a phone clip.
 You can also get the controller bundled with a Fire TV 4K stick for $119.98.
 Previously the controller was exclusive to those accepted in the beta program, but you can now buy it without an invitation.
 Click the button below to learn more.